ARTariqDev/Vitalis/README.md

-# Vitalis, An All-In-One Space Biology Knowledge Engine
+# Vitalis, An All-In-One Space Biology Knowledge Engine built with chromes built in Gemini nano api suite

 Built for the **Google Chrome Built-in AI Challenge 2025**